anmoljagetia/Flatabulous/README.md

 For any questions, please open an issue.
 If you are a developer or a designer, please contribute in form of code/graphics.
 For any other issue, please [email me](mailto:hello@anmoljagetia.me).

+#Contributors

+List of all contributors can be found [here](https://github.com/anmoljagetia/Flatabulous/graphs/contributors).
+I would also like to specially thank :

+1. [Dexbyte](https://github.com/dexbyte) : For providing the rounded corners in the latest master branch.
+2. [Adalid Gamero](https://github.com/gamerox) : For fixing the check-box issue on 14.xx and 15.xx systems.

+You guys are awesome!

 #Updates

 ##v 1.1
 * Fixes issue of transparent check-box and transparent radio buttons.
 * Updates the launcher icon.
+* Adds rounded top bars to unity.

 #License